wobbier/wobbier/src/index.md

     "slug": "mitch-engine",
     "title": "🚀 Mitch Engine",
     "background": "img/me-logo.png",
-    "description": "Mitch Engine is a simple c++ component based engine for building 3d games, demos, and other graphical applications.
-It's a great hobby project to keep me exploring the world of c++.", "date": "n/a",
+    "description": "Mitch Engine is a simple c++ component based game engine for creating games on the Xbox One and Windows 10 Store.\n It's a great hobby project to keep me exploring the world of c++.", "date": "n/a",
     "url": "https://github.com/wobbier/MitchEngine"
 },{